EnigmaCurry/d.rymcg.tech/SECURITY.md

 ```

 `cap_drop: ['ALL']` tells the container to drop all privileges, even
-the default ones that Docker normally gives. the
+the default ones that Docker normally gives.
+The
 `no-new-privileges:true` flag disallows acquiring any privileges not
-granted at the start (for instance a binary can have `setcap` enable a
+granted at the start (eg. a binary could have `setcap` enable a root
-root capability for a non-root user, for that program only, similar in
+capability for a non-root user, for that program only, similar in
-concept to `setuid` but for more fine-grained permission control.)
+concept to `setuid` but for more fine-grained permission control.
+`no-new-privileges` disallows access to the capability that `setcap`
+requested.)

 Unless your container works entirely without root access, this list is
 likely too restrictive.
 You will need to use `cap_add` to add some of
 the capabilites back.
 A good strategy is to drop `ALL` capabilites,
-and then add all of them back, explicity.
-Then you can comment out the
+and then add all of them back, explicitly.
+Then you can comment out
-capabilites you don't need, testing them by process of elimination,
+the capabilites that you don't need, testing them by process of
-whether container behaves properly without them:
+elimination, whether container behaves properly without them:

 NOTE: the following example, with all capabilites added, is
 essentially the same as running your container with `privileged:
 true`:

 ```
-version: "3.9"
+services:
   thing:
     .....
     security_opt: